-Installing the Bolt Mounted Post for the Mailbox onto Anchor Bolts
+Installing the Bolt Mounted Post on to Anchor Bolts

-When you install a curbside or roadside mailbox, make sure that it is easily accessible to the mail carrier.
+When you install a curbside mailbox, make sure that it is easily accessible to the mail carrier.
 By regulation it should be 41" to 45" from the ground or street surface up to the inside floor of the mailbox.
 The door should be set back 6" to 8" back from the front face of the curb or the road edge.
 However, you should check with your local postmaster to ensure that the mailbox is installed according to local regulations.